ssiwan/KARMA/README.md

 - Delivery Manager (Tim Jacobs)
 - Agile Coach (Patrick Grogan)
 - Business Analyst (Christine Cox)
-- Full Stack Developer #1 (Kamal Singh)
+- Full Stack Developer (Kamal Singh)
-- Full Stack Developer #2 (Aben Kebede)
+- Full Stack Developer (Aben Kebede)

 The Product Manager is the team leader with authority and responsibility for successful delivery of a quality working prototype.

 ### Explore Initial Scope
 _(RFI Requirements c, d)_

-In [Exploring Initial Scope](https://github.com/StanfieldSystems/kmt/wiki/Explore_Initial_Scope) the team performs lightweight requirements envisioning - developing usage models, domain models, user interface models, process models, and other user-centric approaches.

-Applying [user-centered design](https://github.com/StanfieldSystems/KARMA/wiki/User_Centered_Design) techniques Stanfield Systems worked directly with users to understand what the users need to perform their tasks.
+In [Exploring Initial Scope](https://github.com/StanfieldSystems/kmt/wiki/Explore_Initial_Scope) the team performs lightweight requirements envisioning.
+Applying [user-centered design](https://github.com/StanfieldSystems/KARMA/wiki/User_Centered_Design) techniques, Stanfield Systems worked directly with users to understand what users need to perform their tasks.
 These user-centered techniques address the entire user experience from start to finish.

 * **Personas**.
 We identified an initial set of users and developed a persona for each class of user.